felixkuntz/website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Oxford
+  - name: University of Oxford and Deutsche Bundesbank
     url: https://www.ox.ac.uk

 # Short bio (displayed in user profile at end of posts)